-The County of Cumberland, PA ("County of Cumberland") is writing to inform you of a recent incident that may impact the security of some of your personal information.
-While we are unaware of any attempted or actual misuse of your information, we are providing you with information about the incident, our response, and steps you may take to protect against any misuse of your information, should you feel it necessary to do so.
+Science Systems and Applications, Inc. (hereinafter "SSAI") writing to inform you of a recent IT security incident that may affect the security of some of your information.
+Although we have no indication that your information has been fraudulently misused in relation to this event, we are providing you with information about the event, our response, and additional measures you can take to help protect your information, should you feel it appropriate to do so.